Hansh532/chess/README.md

 __Aagaard: Calculation is only a tool to aid the decision making process__

-## Lazyness vs wasting time
-Laziness at the chessboard manifests itself in two ways.
-The first is when you have a complicated possibility, but decide not to analyse it on the grounds that it would be too much work.
-Note that is not the same as the 'Do not analyse unnecesary tactics':'DAUT' that represents a conscious weighing of the balance between the timespent and the possibility of finding a better move.

 ## Critical moments
 You can spend extra time in a critical position where you feel there is a clear difference between the best move and the second best move, half a point or more.
 These are often sharp tactical positions.